Federal Hall: Second structure

-The current Greek Revival structure was built as the first purpose-built U.S. Custom House for the Port of New York.
-The Custom House previously had been located in Government House on Bowling Green.
+The current Greek Revival structure was the first building that was specifically constructed for the U.S. Custom House for the Port of New York.
+The Custom House had been located in Government House, a converted residence on Bowling Green.
 The old building was described as "ordinary and inconvenient", and it had become overcrowded, prompting the federal government to lease additional space in 1831.
 Samuel Swartwout, the Customs Collector for the Port of New York, advocated in 1832 for "spacious, safe, secure" accommodations.
-Land for the new building had been purchased incrementally in 1816, 1824, and 1832.
+Land for the new building was purchased incrementally in 1816, 1824, and 1832.